kit-data-manager/takita/README.md

 #### Executing the Program
 In order for the program to run properly there are two major requirements:
 * Java Runtime Environment 11 or higher needs to be installed
-* A server with the Elasticsearch image on version 7.6.2 must be running.
+* A server with the Elasticsearch image on version 7.6.2, or a compatible higher version must be running.

-    * Use for example docker:
-    `docker run -d --name es762 -p 9200:9200 -e "discovery.type=single-node" elasticsearch:7.6.2`
+##### Running an Elasticsearch server using Docker
+In order for this to work, Docker must be installed and running.
+The next step is to open a terminal in the same directory as the configuration file `docker-compose.yml` is located and execute the command `docker-compose up` to run the docker.

 #### Program Arguments